 There is a unicast storm policer, multicast storm policer, and a broadcast storm policer.
 These only affect flooded frames, i.e. frames with a (VLAN ID, DMAC) pair not present in the MAC Address table.
+The displayed settings are:

 The frame type for which the configuration below applies.